AdaCore/gnatstudio/docs/users_guide/main_window.rst

 * :index:`export <single: callgraph; export>`

-  Export the entire contents of a browser as a :guilabel:`PNG` or :guilabel:`SVG` image using the :guilabel:`Export to...` button in the local toolbar.
+  Export the entire contents of a browser as a :file:`PNG` or :file:`SVG` image using the :guilabel:`Export to...` button in the local toolbar.

 * Hyper-links

-  Some of boxes contain hyper links, displayed in blue by default, and underlined.
-Clicking on these will generally display new boxes.
+  Some boxes contain hyper links, displayed in blue by default, and underlined.
+Clicking on these generally displays new boxes.

 * Contextual menus